Existence and obstructions for the curvature on compact manifolds with boundary: Curvature functions for surfaces with boundary

 \subsubsection{{\bf Case 3:} $\chi(M)>0$}

-Let us recall the following Theorem.
-The idea of proofs comes from \cite{KW1}. \begin{theorem}[P. Liu \cite{phdthesis-liu}] Let $(M,g)$ be a compact Riemannian surface with boundary, then there exists a constant $C$, which depends only on the geometry of $M$, such that for all $u\in W^{1,2}(M)$
+Let us recall the following theorem, which uses an idea introduced by \cite{KW1}. \begin{theorem}[P. Liu \cite{phdthesis-liu}] Let $(M,g)$ be a compact Riemannian surface with boundary, then there exists a constant $C$, which depends only on the geometry of $M$, such that for all $u\in W^{1,2}(M)$

 The value $1/4\pi$ is sharp. \end{theorem}

 \begin{theorem} Let $(M,g)$ be a compact Riemannian surface with nonempty boundary, $\chi(M)=1$ and vanishing Gaussian curvature.
 Let $\kappa\in C^\infty(\partial M)$. \begin{itemize} \item[(a)] If $\kappa\in \mbox{PC}^0(g)$, then $\kappa$ is positive somewhere. \item[(b)] Suppose $\kappa_g=c>0$ is constant and $\kappa$ is positive somewhere.
 Let $\gamma\in(0,1)$.
 Then there exists a smooth solution $u$ of the problem